hlavatytomas/NARLabsInternship/README.md

 # NARLabsInternship
-All the codes and materials by Tomas Hlavaty for NARLabs NCHC student intership
+All the codes and materials by Tomas Hlavaty for NARLabs NCHC student internship

 Contains:
   00_report -- final report from the internship written in Latex (includes .pdf file)